samadanc/Calculator/README.md

 # Calculator
-A standard calculator created using Java GUI
+A standard calculator created using Java GUI.
+Made from Scratch.
+Each line.
+Personally added.